Photo: Kate Longley

 In September 2018, Alice was appointed one of The Australian Ballet’s Resident Choreographers.
 In 2019, she was invited to spend a month with Studio Wayne McGregor in the United Kingdom, creating a piece for The Grange Festival.
 The duet she created on the company, Clay, went on to form the basis for a larger work titled Logos for The Australian Ballet’s 2020 ‘Volt’ program, which included two works by McGregor.

 Since retiring as a dancer after 14 years with The Australian Ballet, Alice has gone on to create Annealing for the company’s ‘Instruments of Dance’ program in 2022 and Solstice for Dance X. In the same year, she restaged Aurum with The Royal New Zealand Ballet and created a new work for their digital season, Absence of Light.
-2023 saw Alice premiere Open Heart Story for West Australian Ballet’s season at The Quarry as part of Perth Festival, restage Logos for the Royal NZ Ballet and create a new work for Singapore Ballet titled After Happy Ever, all whilst continuing to progress the company she founded with longtime collaborator Jon Buswell, Project Animo.
+2023 saw Alice premiere Open Heart Story for West Australian Ballet’s season at The Quarry as part of Perth Festival, restage Logos for the Royal NZ Ballet, all whilst continuing to progress the company she founded with longtime collaborator Jon Buswell, Project Animo.

 Alice has been nominated for a Green Room Award (Little Atlas, 2017) and for three Australian Dance Awards (Aurum, 2018, Same Vein, 2014, Trace, 2010).
 In 2019, Aurum saw Alice and her creative team win the Helpmann Award for Best Ballet, and a nomination for an Australian Dance Award for Outstanding Achievement in Choreography.
 She has been invited to create works for Houston Ballet II (Lighthouse, 2018), Queensland Ballet (Warm Tears, 2017) and several music videos for celebrated Australian musicians.

-Most recently, Alice premiered an hour-long commission to celebrate The Australian Ballet’s 60th Anniversary, titled Paragon, as part of their Identity season.
-The piece premiered at the Sydney Opera House in May this year.
-In the same year, as part of the company’s anniversary season, they toured to The Royal Opera House in the UK where they performed Little Atlas as part of their celebratory gala.
+To celebrate The Australian Ballet’s 60th Anniversary, Alice created Paragon, as part of the company's Identity season at the Sydney Opera House and Little Atlas toured to The Royal Opera House in the UK as part of the 60th anniversary celebratory gala.

 @atopps